mrchrisadams/sonniesedge-website/_posts/2016-12-07-progressive-enhancement.md

 I rolled my eyes when I saw [this post](https://web.archive.org/web/20161205174122/https://www.viget.com/articles/the-case-against-progressive-enhancements-flimsy-moral-foundation) circulate around the webosphere.
 I knew it was clickbait, but I clicked it and read it, because what else is a whiney SJW feminist fuck meant to do while she's drinking her coffee in the morning?
 But then, as I scanned the page, I realised what deeper level of fucked-up-ness it represents.

 But let me back up and explain this.
 First of all, the article by [@joshkoor](http://twitter.com/joshkorr) revolves around the central notion that bringing Progressive Enhancement (PE from now on) into our work is a burden on the modern web developer.
-Any site should be able to be rendered 100% in javascript, and that's okay.
-A modern user has javascript and expecting javascript to not be available is just plain pig-headedness.
-PE proponents are making a *moral* case for PE, rather than taking a utilitarian and path-of-least-resistance approach.
+You see, any site should be able to be rendered 100% in javascript, and that's _okay_.
+Because the modern user has javascript, and expecting javascript to not be available is just plain pig-headedness.
+Those whiny PE proponents are making a *moral* case for PE, rather than taking a utilitarian and path-of-least-resistance approach.

 Fundamentally, the article is a shitty strawman argument against PE.
-It assumes that PE proponents want the latest canvas-based in-browser game to work with JS turned off.
-Which is a classic strawman.
-No, the argument for PE is developing useful apps and sites that achieve core functionality for *everyone*, not matter their browser, OS, hardware and user ableness, offering nice-to-haves as the abilities of those things increase.
+It erroneously states that PE proponents want the latest canvas-based in-browser game to work with JS turned off.
+Which is bollocks, because the argument for PE is developing useful apps and sites that achieve core functionality for *everyone*, not matter their browser, OS, hardware and user ableness, offering nice-to-haves as the abilities of those things increase.
 But no, the author has reduced it down to "PE hardliners want everything to work without JS".
 (The tech world equivalent of the tabloids shouting "Muslim extremists want you to cover up your daughter!")

-Let's quote the article and I'll let you know what I think as we go along.
-I may swear a bit.

 ## Let the pain begin